 In effect, this was a big part of traditional teaching.
 Students weren’t just learning how to multiply, they were also learning how to multiply while being incredibly bored.

 Of course, now we know that there are other ways to teach emotional intelligence and the additional benefits.
-This ranges from simply teaching people to exist in the moment – like they did in one school through the practice of breathing buddies – to teaching them how to emotionally regulate.
+This ranges from simply teaching people to exist in the moment – as they did in one school through the practice of breathing buddies – to teaching them how to emotionally regulate.

 Once these learn these things, they find it much easier to stay focused on the rest of the lessons they have to learn.